-For RSV-LM models, we use two different types of representation such as AR and MA representation.
-The estimation results for the RSV-LM models are shown in Tables 6~11 for the MA model (21)-(23)) and Tables 12~17 for the AR model (33)-(35)).4 The results using the logarithm of RV_t and RK_t are very similar, as in the RSV models.
+For RSV-LM models, we use two different types of models such as AR and MA models.
+The estimation results for the RSV-LM models are shown in Table 6 (the MA model (26)-(28) and the AR model (A.2)-(A.4)).4 The results using the logarithm of RV_t and RK_t are very similar, as in the RSV models.
 The AR and MA models also give similar results, although σ{η}^2 and ρ are slightly smaller and d and σ_u^2 are a slightly larger in the AR models.